Chapter 1 : Plans Into Action

 "Why don't you like him?"
 I asked.
 I decided that this time I would get a proper reason for her constantly turning him down.
 I mean, she was my best friend and I would always side with her, but James was my friend too and I didn't like seeing him hurt, even if he barely showed it.
-I was sick to death of the two of them constantly being at each others throats, so I took it upon myself to put a stop to it, even of it meant making my best friend give James Potter a chance.
+I was sick to death of the two of them constantly being at each other’s throats, so I took it upon myself to put a stop to it, even if it meant making my best friend give James Potter a chance.

 "Because!" she exclaimed as though that was enough reason to hate a person.
 After noticing my unamused glare she scowled and rolled her eyes.
 "Fine.
 He's a bully.
 Don't you see the way treats some people.
 He's bigoted.
 He's also incredibly conceited and Quidditch-obsessed-"

 "I'm Quidditch-obsessed and you still love me," I interrupted.
 Lily shot me a dirty look but continued to list her reasons as though she hadn't heard me.

 "- He seems to be deluded into thinking that asking me to Hogsmeade every other morning is the way to 'win my heart' as he likes to puts it.
 He's bossy and rude and downright annoying!"

 I let out a low whistle and raised my eyebrows at my friend's grumpy expression.
 "That's some list," I told her, impressed.

 I sighed.
 I'd never properly understood the relationship Lily and James had.
 It'd always been beyond me how someone could go through years, pining after the person who seemed to detest them most.
 If I were in Lily's position, I must admit that I probably would have caved by now and just agreed to go out with him and then to never do it again.
 Her stubbornness was kind of impressive, actually.